On this page: How do we know treatments work?

 - The practitioner is not registered with a governing body or a professional association.

-- The practitioner tells you that conventional medical treatment will stop the therapy or remedy they provide from working.
+- The practitioner tells you that using conventional treatment or medicine will stop their therapy or remedy from working.

 - The practitioner asks you not to talk to your doctors about their treatment, or won't tell you the ingredients that make up a herbal preparation they give you.

-- The practitioner claims that their treatment cures cancer.
+- The practitioner claims that their treatment cures cancer and other illnesses.

-- The practitioner says there are clinical studies for the effectiveness of their remedy or therapy, but does not show you proof that has appeared in trusted medical journals.
+- The practitioner says there are clinical studies for the effectiveness of their remedy or therapy, but does not show you any articles that have appeared in reputable medical journals.